jeremiedecock/pyax12/README.rst

 Install
 -------

-Pyarm can be installed with Python Distutils by entering the following command in a terminal::
+PyAX-12 can be installed with Python Distutils by entering the following command in a terminal::

     python setup.py install